dheideman/UCSD-RoboFishy/Documentation/raspi common commands.md

   static domain_name_servers=192.168.7.1
 ```

-  Notes:

-the "/24" at the end of the "ip_address" is required for USB connections "routers" should be the address of the computer that you are connecting from "domain_name_servers" can either be the computer you are connecting from, or an actual domain name server like "8.8.8.8"
+  Note: the "/24" at the end of the "ip_address" is required for USB connections "routers" should be the address of the computer that you are connecting from "domain_name_servers" can either be the computer you are connecting from, or an actual domain name server like "8.8.8.8"

 Switch Between Access Point and Connecting to WiFi
 ------
-###### AP to Existing WiFi
+#### AP to Existing WiFi
 In /etc/network/interfaces:
   uncomment line:
 ```